Tags Properties and Usage Overview

 2. With ANY One Tag

 This API is used when more than one tags are provided and the data matching ANY of the provided tags is fetched.
-For example, providing the tags Important Customers, East Coast Customers and West Coast Customers, the data of customers containing either of the tags will be retrieved.
+For example, providing the tags Important Customers, East Coast Customers, and West Coast Customers, the data of customers containing both of the tags will be retrieved.

 3. With ALL Tags

-This API is used when more than one tags are provided and the data matching ALL of the given tags is fetched.
-For example, providing the tags Important Customers and East Coast Customers, the data of customers containing both of the tags will be retrieved.
+This API is used when more than one tag is provided and the data matching ALL of the given tags is fetched.
+For example, by providing the tags Important Customers and East Coast Customers, the data of customers containing both of the tags will be retrieved.

 4. With Wildcard Characters